Calculation of Premium Rates and Billing Amounts

 Deposit Insurance Premium is a fee that the credit unions pay to the Deposit Insurance Reserve Fund.
 These funds insure deposits in the event that a credit union does not have sufficient funds at the time of its failure.

 Prudential Oversight Assessment is the fee that a credit union pays that is attributed towards the cost of regulating the credit union industry.
-It uses the risk-weighted assets principle as the basis for calculation.
+It uses the credit union’s proportional amount of total sector risk-weighted assets as the basis for the assessment calculation.

 The calculation for Deposit Insurance Premiums will follow the existing DPSD methodology with the addition of DIRF Accumulation Factor of 75%.